lyokha/nginx-haskell-module/README.md

 run before redirection, but variable *hs_async_httpbin* will never be used because we'll get out from the current location.

+Asynchronous content handlers may have two types:
+*strictByteString-to-IO(3tuple(lazyByteString,strictByteString,Int))* and
+*lazyByteString-then-strictByteString-to-IO(3tuple(lazyByteString,strictByteString,Int))*.
-Asynchronous content handlers have type *strictByteString-to-IO(3tuple(lazyByteString,strictByteString,Int))* and are declared with directive *haskell_async_content*.
-The type corresponds to that of the normal content handler, except it runs in the *IO Monad*.
-The task runs in a late *access phase*, and the lazy bytestring &mdash; the contents &mdash; gets used in the content handler as is, with all of its originally computed chunks.
+They are declared with directives *haskell_async_content* and *haskell_async_content_on_request_body* respectively.
+The type of the first variant corresponds to that of the normal content handler, except it runs in the *IO Monad*, the second variant accepts additionally request body chunks in its first argument.
+The task runs in a late *access phase*, and the lazy bytestring from the *3tuple* &mdash; the contents &mdash; gets used in the content handler as is, with all of its originally computed chunks.

 The *echo*-example with an async content handler will look like the following.